There’s a lot to learn for new moms when it comes to breastfeeding. Here 10 facts about the best way of nursing a child during infancy.

 6. Leak and let down reflex

-Your body will produce the hormone oxytocin, which stimulates milk production when #baby latch on and start sucking.
+Your body will produce the hormone oxytocin, which stimulates milk production when Your Baby latch on and start sucking.
 This is called let-down reflex.
 But other stimuli can trigger this reflex too.
-Even strong emotion, say hearing #baby cries or looking at Baby’s picture can cause this reflex.
+Even strong emotion, say hearing Your Baby cries or looking at Baby’s picture can cause this reflex.
 So, it might be leaky sometimes.

 7. Breastfeed when you’re sick